 4. Install fire and smoke alarms.

 These alarms will alert the entire household of the presence of fire or smoke.
 Make sure that the alarms are loud enough and placed in strategic areas.
 Make sure to test them regularly (at least once a month) and replace the battery at least once every year.
 Also, make sure that your children know what to do in case the alarm sounds.
 Determine who among the kids need assistance getting out so you’ll know who to get.
 The older kids can exit on their own.
 The younger ones are the priority if they can’t go out on their own yet.

 Knowing these fire safety tips can save lives.
-If children are careful, they are less likely to accidentally start a fire, and this applies to adults as well.
-In case a fire does happen, everyone will know what they need to do to prevent the loss of life which is clearly more important than the loss of property.
+If children and adults are careful, they are less likely to start a fire accidentally.
+If a fire happens, everyone will know what they need to do to prevent the loss of life, which is more important than the loss of property.